 The total clearance of tocilizumab was concentration-dependent and is the sum of the linear clearance and the nonlinear clearance.
 The linear clearance was estimated as a parameter in the population pharmacokinetic analysis and was 5.7 mL/h in paediatric patients with systemic juvenile idiopathic arthritis.
 Following subcutaneous administration, the effective t1/2 of tocilizumab in sJIA patients is up to 14 days for both the 162 mg QW and Q2W regimens during a dosing interval at steady-state.

+Subcutaneous use

 pJIA patients

-Subcutaneous use

 The pharmacokinetics of tocilizumab in pJIA patients was characterised by a population pharmacokinetic analysis which included 237 patients who were treated with 8 mg/kg intravenous every 4 weeks (patients weighing ≥ 30 kg), 10 mg/kg intravenous every 4 weeks (patients weighing below 30 kg), 162 mg subcutaneous every 2 weeks (patients weighing ≥ 30 kg), or 162 mg subcutaneous every 3 weeks (patients weighing below 30 kg).

 Table 9.
 Predicted mean ± SD PK parameters at steady-state after subcutaneous dosing in pJIA